superstrong/google-workspace-mcp/README.md

 ### Manual Usage

+> **Important:**
-> **Important**: The server requires an `accounts.json` file in the mounted config directory.
-For first-time setup, copy `accounts.example.json` to `accounts.json` in your config directory before starting the container.
+> The config directory you mount (e.g., `~/.mcp/google-workspace-mcp`) must exist and be owned by your user before starting the container.
+> If it does not exist, create it with `mkdir -p ~/.mcp/google-workspace-mcp && chown $USER ~/.mcp/google-workspace-mcp`.
+> The server will attempt to create `accounts.json` automatically if it is missing, but only if it has write access to the directory.

 You can run the container directly: